dkosmari/libfxd/doc/design.md

 Extended Integers
 -----------------

-The compiler must accept the "raw type" for a bit-field.
+The compiler must use the "raw type" as the underlying type for a bit-field.
 That excludes user-defined types.
-This restriction might be lifted in the future, by allowing a custom type trait to wrap the bit-field.

-Furthermore, the library makes heavy usage of standard concepts, type traits and `std::numeric_limits`.
+The library also makes heavy usage of standard concepts, type traits and `std::numeric_limits`.
 To convince the standard library to accept types like `__int128` as integral types, we often need special compiler options, like `-std=gnu++20`; otherwise, the `std::integral` concept will not match such extended types, and `std::numeric_limits` might not have a specialization for such a type.

+Internally, the library still tries to use 128-bit arithmetic when it's available, even if the standard library does not recognize `__int128` as an integral type.
+When no 128-bit integers are not available, portable routines are used instead, with lower performance.

 Rounding Modes
 --------------

 The rounding mode is not part of the type.
-Instead, it's specified on a per-operation basis.
+Instead, it's specified on a per-operation basis, by specifying a rounding namespace.
+Available rounding namespaces are `fxd::down`, `fxd::up` and `fxd::zero`.

 For instance: to evaluate the expression \f$ x^2 - y^2 \f$ rounded down, we can write: